Stlamy/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Thanks to Danny for sharing this challenge.
 You can find the questions and schema used in [this link](https://8weeksqlchallenge.com/case-study-2/).

 ## Business Task
-Danny needs an initial seed funding to start a new "Pizza Empire".
+Danny needs initial seed funding to start a new "Pizza Empire".
 But since he isn't able to earn all of the seed funding by selling pizza alone, he combined it with an "Uber" delivery service alongside the pizza store.
 Danny recruited "runners" to deliver pizza from headquarters and maxed out his credit card to pay freelance developers to build a mobile app to accept orders from customers.
 Danny has provided us with the following six tables to answer his questions: runner_orders, runners, customer_orders, pizza_names, pizza_recipes, and pizza_toppings.

 ***